testingisdocumenting/znai/znai-docs/documentation/snippets/json.md

 # Title

-To specify a title use the `title` property
+To specify a title use the `title` property:

     :include-json: book-store.json {include: "$..book[0,1]", title: "Books"}